pinobatch/little-things-gb/bdos/README.md

 - Newline causes a carriage return, as in UNIX.
 - The end of string byte defaults to $00, as in C, not $24.
+- No local echo for get key yet.